besteon/Ironmon-Tracker/README.md

 - **Stat modifying moves**: If your opponent or you use a stat modifying move, like `Growl`, up and down chevrons are displayed next to the affected stat on the target.
 Up to three chevrons are displayed, and change color when the fourth, fifth, and sixth stack are applied.
 - **Enemy moveset**: Enemy Pokémon moves are unknown AND they change as the various Pokémon level up throughout the game!
 The tracker will display moves a Pokémon has as they use them, along with the basic PP, power, and accuracy information.
 When you encounter the same Pokémon type later in the game, old moves are marked with a `*` at the end of the name.
 This allows you to know that the move may still be known or may be replaced by a new move.
 - **Stat Prediction**: Enemy Pokémon stats are unknown, but you can mark a prediction on which stats may be high or low by adding a + or - icon to the appropriate stat.
 This is accomplished on the enemy Pokémon by cycling through the stats with the L button and toggling the prediction with the R button.
-- **Quick loading seeds**: You can create a bunch of seeds (ROMs) ahead of time, and then use a button combination to load the next seed.
-Seeds must be in a numerical order.
-  - _For example:_ you can start at 13 with a file name like `kaizo13.gba`.
-Pressing the button combination would then load `kaizo14.gba`.
-Press it again and `kaizo15.gba` is loaded.
 - **Notes**: Click on the bottom bar to leave a note about the Pokémon you are facing!
 - **Move effectiveness**: Moves that are super effective or not very effective against the opposing Pokémon will display one or two chevrons next to the move's power stat.
 Moves that are completely ineffective will display a red `X`.
 - **Attack type icons**: Icons for moves that are physical or special attack types can be displayed next to the move name.
 - **Healing items**: The tracker displays the number of healing items on hand in the bag and what percentage of max HP of the currently displayed Pokémon those items will heal by.
   - This feature only works in Emerald, Fire Red, and Leaf Green.
+- **Quick loading seeds**: You can create a bunch of seeds (ROMs) ahead of time, and then use a button combination to load the next seed.
+Seeds must be in a numerical order.
+  - _For example:_ you can start at 13 with a file name like `kaizo13.gba`.
+Pressing the button combination would then load `kaizo14.gba`.
+Press it again and `kaizo15.gba` is loaded.
 - **Settings**: You can now modify **nearly all** settings for the tracker within the tracker itself!
 Click on the gear icon near the Pokémon name to open the new Settings menu.
   - Click on a setting to turn it on or off!
   - Click on the Roms Folder setting to open a dialog that allows you to pick the folder where your files are stored.
     - Note: Pick any file in the desired folder.
 The folder itself will be saved as the setting.
   - Edit Controller configuration to change up what buttons are used to toggle the view, or load the next seed.
   - The Settings.ini file will update with your changes when you close the settings menu.
 You can still modify this file if you really need to..
+- **Themes**: Customize the way your tracker looks by editing the theme colors for any of it's element.
+  - Choose from a handful of preloaded themes.
+  - Want to make a small change, or change everything?
+Go for it!
+Changes will save in your Settings.ini file so they persist between play sessions.
+  - Got a cool theme you want to share, or want to try using a theme someone else has created?
+You can use Export and Import to do just that.

 ## FAQ